What? Open Day at the gravitational-wave detector GEO600 with tours, exhibits, and short presentations. All interested are invited!

 Please note that the central building of GEO600 is a laser protection area and legal restrictions require visitors to be at least 16 years of age.
 All other stations on the GEO600 site have no age restrictions.

-Getting there by bike
+Getting there by bike or public transport

 The GEO600 premises are situated to the south of the Leine River and can be ideally reached by taking a slight detour from the “Grüner Ring” cycling route.
 A visit to GEO600 is best combined with a bike ride, as you can cycle directly to the central building of the GEO600.
 A bike map has been provided on the right column of this page for orientation purposes.